JuliaManifolds/ManifoldsBase.jl/docs/src/index.md

 ManifoldsBase.ManifoldsBase
 ```

-This packages has two main purposes.
+This package has two main purposes.
 You can add it as a dependency if you plan to work on manifolds (generically) or if you plan to
 define own manifolds in a package.
 For a package that (only) depends on `ManifoldsBase.jl`, see [Manopt.jl](https://manoptjl.org/stable/),
 which implements optimization algorithms on manifolds using this interface.
 These optimisation algorithms can hence be used with any manifold implemented based on `ManifoldsBase.jl`.

-For a library of manifolds implemented using this interface [Manifolds.jl](https://juliamanifolds.github.io/Manifolds.jl/stable/).
+For a library of manifolds implemented using this interface see [Manifolds.jl](https://juliamanifolds.github.io/Manifolds.jl/stable/).

 Your package is using `ManifoldsBase`?
 We would like to add that here as well.
 Either [write an issue](https://github.com/JuliaManifolds/ManifoldsBase.jl/issues/new)